captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I understand that letters have been delayed a lot lately, and it may be month or two late at this point.
+I understand that letters have been delayed a lot lately,

 ---

-Anyway, I sure hope you get this, now that I’m stateside.
+and it may be month or two late at this point.

 ---

+Anyway, I sure hope you get this, now that I’m back home.

+---
+template: noise
+happy sobbing
+---

-I just spoke with my parents – I called them when I hit New York –
+I just spoke with my parents—I called them when I hit New <br>York—

 ---